RMerl/asuswrt-merlin/README-merlin.txt

 - wan-start:  WAN interface just come up (includes if it went down and back up) The WAN unit number will be passed as argument (0 = primary WAN)
-- firewall-start:  Firewall is started (filter rules have been applied)
+- firewall-start:  Firewall is started (filter rules have been applied) The WAN interface will be passed as argument (for example. "eth0")
 - nat-start: nat rules (i.e. port forwards and such) have been applied (nat table)
 - init-start:  Right after jffs is mounted, before any of the services get started
 - pre-mount:  Just before a partition is mounted.
 Be careful with